Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 11-It counts the number of directories and subdirectories in the current directory.

 File 12-Displays the 10 newest files in the current directory.

+File 13-Takes a list of words as inputand prints only words that appear exactly once.